datapack-overflow/that-one-datapack/README.md

 Q: Where's the code?

 A: I am making it.
-Be patient (please).
+Be patient (seriously).